IEvangelist/davidpine.dev/src/content/posts/csharp-special-edition/index.md

 ### Counting my blessings

 I consider myself to be very fortunate.
-I work with the owner of {{< url-link ""Edwina"" "https://travelswithedwina.com/" >}}, who has been patiently teaching and coaching me through the better part of three years of my career.
+I work with the owner of [Edwina](https://travelswithedwina.com/), who has been patiently teaching and coaching me through the better part of three years of my career.
 She used to teach algorithms and C# at the Milwaukee School of Engineering (MSOE).
 I have learned so much from her about C#, language semantics, algebraic reduction, etc...and I'm grateful for that.
 She has certainly made me a more pragmatic developer.
 I encourage everyone to find someone who can inspire, motivate or mentor them.

 # Final Thoughts